style-tools/docs/async/installation.md

 # Installation

-[@style.tools/async](https://npmjs.com/package/@style.tools/async) is available on NPM and as a PHP Composer package.
+$async is available on NPM as [@style.tools/async](https://npmjs.com/package/@style.tools/async) and as a PHP Composer package.

 ### Install via NPM